eForms Logo

 State Laws

-Buyer Beware – A seller cannot be held responsible for defects discovered after a property is purchased.
+Buyer Beware – In Wisconsin, a seller cannot be held responsible for defects discovered after a property is purchased.
 However, a seller is prohibited from knowingly misrepresenting the property during the sale.
 Therefore, it is best to use the Property Disclosure Statement to inform the buyer of any issues that should be known.[1]

 Download: PDF